Tracking your mail

 For tracking events from USPS (i.e., all events listed after the "Mailed" event), expect to start seeing your first tracking event appear within:

-In addition to accessing this mail tracking data via our API or Dashboard, you can receive real-time notifications by creating webhooks.
+In addition to accessing this mail tracking data via our API or Dashboard, you can receive real-time notifications by using webhooks.

 All USPS scan events are dependent on the local postal offices and how they process/sort mail.
 Similarly, the delivery of those mail pieces is also under the full control of the local post office.